Dr Kristin Surak

 - Dr Kristin Surak

 - Office No:

 - Term 1: Tuesdays 2-4pm, Term 2: Fridays 1-3pm

-Kristin Surak is a Senior Lecturer (Associate Professor) in Japanese Politics at SOAS, University of London who specializes in international migration, nationalism, culture, and globalization.
-Her book Making Tea, Making Japan: Cultural Nationalism in Practice was published by Stanford University Press in 2013, and received the Outstanding Book Award from the American Sociological Association’s Section on Asia.
-Her articles on ethnic categorization, nation-building, symbolic power, capitalism and ethnicity, migration policies, and guestworker schemes have appeared in several prominent academic and intellectual journals, including the European Journal of Sociology, International Migration Review, Merkur: Zeitschrift für Europäisches Denken, Ethnic and Racial Studies, Lettre International, and the New Left Review.
-For her scholarship, she has been named a Chancellor’s Fellow at the University of California, Los Angeles and a Fellow of the American Academy of Political and Social Science.
-She has received awards and fellowships from the Japan Foundation, Fulbright-Hays Foundation, European University Institute, Frankfurt University, the University of California Board of Regents, and the Sainsbury Foundation.
-Her current research compares migration regimes and temporary migrant labor programs in East Asia and across the globe.
-She received a PhD in sociology from the University of California, Los Angeles.
+Kristin Surak is a Senior Lecturer (Associate Professor) in Japanese Politics at SOAS, University of London who specializes in international migration, nationalism, culture, and political sociology.
+In 2015-16, she will be a member of Institute for Advanced Study at Princeton.
+Her book Making Tea, Making Japan: Cultural Nationalism in Practice appeared with Stanford University Press in 2013, and received the Outstanding Book Award from the American Sociological Association’s Section on Asia.
+She has published in numerous academic and intellectual journals, including the European Journal of Sociology, International Migration Review, Merkur, Ethnic and Racial Studies, Lettre International, and the New Left Review, and her work has been translated into Japanese, Spanish, Swedish, and German.
+For her scholarship, she has received awards and fellowships from the American Academy of Political and Social Science, Fulbright-Hays Foundation, Japan Foundation, European University Institute, Frankfurt University, University of California Board of Regents, and the Sainsbury Foundation, among others.
+Before joining SOAS, she taught at UCLA and at the University of Duisburg-Essen.
+She comments regularly for the BBC, Deutsche Welle, Al Jazeera, and Radio France International.
+Currently, her research compares migration regimes and temporary migrant labor programs in East Asia and across the globe.

 - Nationalism and ethnicity

 - Symbolic politics of nation-formation

 Surak, Kristin (2013) Making Tea, Making Japan: Cultural Nationalism in Practice.
 Stanford: Stanford University Press.